pyrate-llama/hermes-ui

 Artifact Panel

-- 5th tab in the live terminal panel (alongside Gateway, Errors, Web UI, All)
+- Dedicated tab in the live right panel (alongside Errors, Web UI, All)

-- Auto-detects HTML, SVG, and code blocks in Hermes responses and renders them live
+- Auto-detects HTML, SVG, PDF, and CSV output in Hermes responses and renders them live

 - Auto-detects file paths Hermes saves to disk (e.g.